LSSTDESC/qp/docs/user_guide/basicusage.md

 ```

 These values are slightly different, even though the distributions match up quite well.
 Depending on the scenario there can be even more significant differences in distribution shape.
-Typically, ensuring that your `Ensemble` has a high density of coordinate values, and that the parameters you convert to have similarly high density, will aid in producing converted distributions that match their initial distributions more closely.
+Typically, ensuring that your Ensemble has a high density of coordinate values, and that the parameters you convert to have similarly high density, will aid in producing converted distributions that match their initial distributions more closely.

-**Make sure to check your converted `Ensemble` looks the way you expect it to.**
+**Make sure to check your converted Ensemble looks the way you expect it to.**

 ## Writing an Ensemble to file

-Once you're done working with your `Ensemble`, you can write it to a `qp` file.
+Once you're done working with your Ensemble, you can write it to a `qp` file.
 The main method to use for this is {py:meth}`qp.Ensemble.write_to`.
 This uses {py:meth}`qp.Ensemble.build_tables` to turn the three data tables, metadata, objdata and ancil into one `TableDict-like` object (essentially a dictionary of tables), and then uses [`tables_io`](https://tables-io.readthedocs.io/en/latest/#) to write it to one of the compatible file types.

 The available file formats are given in the table below.
 The recommended file type is **HDF5** (suffix 'hdf5'), as this requires no in-memory conversion or additional packages.